 Good morning, my readers.
 In this week’s author profile, we get the opportunity to learn about the work of La’Shay Crayton.
 La’Shay is the author of Living Well and Living Well Loved, a collection devotionals, and reflections from her life experiences.
-She is also a mental health professional, and facilitates workshops aimed at youth in under-served communities.
-We speak with La’Shay about her writing motivations, as well as how her faith, guides her work.
+She is also a mental health professional, and facilitates workshops aimed at communities of faith.
+We spoke with La’Shay about her writing motivations, as well as how her faith, that guides her work.

 Polite On Society: As a mental health professional, what do you think is one of the biggest stigmas in our community on the treatment of these issues?

-La’Shay Crayton: As a mental health professional, one of the biggest barriers of mental health treatment and access is stigma.
-Stigma keeps individuals and especially men of color from seeking treatment is the idea that they will be judged.
+La’Shay Crayton: As a mental health professional, one of the biggest barriers of mental health treatment and access to care is stigma.
+Stigma keeps individuals and especially men of color from seeking treatment, it is the idea that they will be judged.
 Or that seeking mental health care means that you are “crazy”.
-“Crazy” or that you have a problem that you cannot handle means that you are less than a man.
+Or that you have a problem that you cannot handle which translate to men as meaning you are less than a man.
 I see many clients at the Hope center where I am a practicing therapist and the barrier for many of the men is what will people think about me if they know I go to therapy.
-Instead I hope that people feel empowered because to seek the help you need is actually very very very powerful and it says a lot about how you value yourself.
+Instead I hope that people feel empowered because to seek out the help you need is actually very very very powerful and it says a lot about how much you value yourself.

 POS: What motivated you to write “Living Well and Living Loved?”

-LC: The book living well and living well loved was birthed from the struggles that I faced and continue to face as a young girl and woman.
-I have grown so much and have been nurtured by powerful women and men.
-But it took people to teach and train me and prepare me/ For example I talk about in the book anxiety. as a child I would come home and attempt my homework.
-I would not leave the table until I finished it.
-For many people they would say wow La’Shay you are such a good student.
-But if we are honest..that’s anxiousness.
-That’s not to be commended.
-We live in a culture where the more you stress your self out to “obtain” the great you are approved or received.
-When the reality is that is not living well.
+The reality is that is not living well.
 I did both my masters at Columbia University and believe I received an excellent education but it came at a cost.
 That cost was stress and the pressure I put on myself to succeed.
 The attitude of Ivy Leagues are that that is normal.
-But in the end what good is a degree when you are stressed.
+But in the end what good is a degree when you sold your sould and esteem to get it.
 So I talk about in the book the need to do well but not wear our stress and pressure as a badge of honor but rather we can live well and live well loved with out the pressures that society puts on us, or that we put on ourselves.

 I want to encourage women but men as well to live a life that is steeped in being well and well loved.